 EG587 Topics in Creative Writing (3 hours) OR

 EG780 Seminar in Creative Writing (3 hours)

-Nine hours in English, including at least one course in 20th century literature.
+Additional courses totalling nine hours in English, including at least one course in 20th century literature.

 Up to 9 hours of English course work may be the same for the BA degree in English and the Creative Writing minor.